MaterializeInc/materialize/doc/user/content/guides/postgres-cloud.md

 ---
-title: "Postgres in the Cloud"
+title: "Postgres CDC in the Cloud"
-description: "How to configure Postgres CDC hosted on Cloud services"
+description: "How to configure Postgres CDC for instances hosted on cloud services"
 weight:
-menu:
-  main:
-    parent: guides
 aliases:
 ---

 **Required:** PostgreSQL 10+

-It is possible to use a PostgreSQL database running on Amazon RDS, AWS Aurora, or Cloud SQL for [Change Data Capture](../cdc-postgres/) with Materialize, but it requires enabling logical replication in your PostgreSQL instances.
+To use a PostgreSQL instance running on Amazon RDS, AWS Aurora, or Cloud SQL for [Change Data Capture](../cdc-postgres/), you need to ensure that the database is configured to support logical replication.

 Note that enabling logical replication may affect performance.